jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 In our particular example the solution is to use the higher isolation and retry on serializable errors.
 However this is not always possible.

-For instance some postgres statements do not work well in more consistent isolation levels because they provide an intrisitically inconsistent picture of the database (the main example I know of is `SKIP LOCKED` but there might be others).
+For instance some postgres statements run performantly in more consistent isolation levels because they provide an intrisitically inconsistent picture of the database (the main example I know of is `SKIP LOCKED` but there might be others).

 This is the case with `postgresql-simple-queue` however I was still able utilize `parallel` to improve performance by starting separate `postgres` instances.

 The startup cost of `tmp-postgres` is around 250 ms on Mac or 90 ms on Linux so your tests will need to be atleast 0.5 seconds for this approach to be helpful.

-Here is what it would look like in our example ... although admittantly not necessary:
+Here is what it would look like in our example:

 ```haskell
 describe "list/add/delete" $ parallel $ do